NelsAcquistapace/XPLab_SpecialWords_magpie/README.md

 ## Analysis

-This folder contains the statistical analysis of the pilot study an well as the main study.
+This folder contains the power analysis and statistical analysis of the pilot study an well as the main study.

 ## Data